bramtayl/Justly/README.md

 In Justly, there are "chords" and "notes".
 A chord is a set of "notes" that will begin playing simulataneously.
 A chord modulates the song, while a note does not, in the following sense.
-The interval, volume ratio, and tempo ratio changes in chords are cumulative, and will affect all future chords.
+The interval, volume ratio, tempo ratio, and instrument changes in chords are cumulative, and will affect all future chords.
 So for example, if you set the tempo ratio for a chord to `2.0`, you will double the tempo of that chord and all future chords.
-The interval, volume ratio, and tempo ratio in a note are in reference to the chord, but only affect the note itself.
+The interval, volume ratio, tempo ratio, and instrument in a note are in reference to the chord, but only affect the note itself.
 So for example, if you set the tempo ratio for a note to `2.0`, you will double the tempo of that note only (that is, you will make the note stacatto).

 ## Controls